cwesterduin/challenge-github/README.md

   `var options = {headers: {"Authorization": "token <<your token here>>"}};`

 To start up our react app:
 `npm install`
 `npm run dev`

 It should automatically open up on your browser at 0.0.0.0:8080

+To see our test suite:
+`npn run test`

 # Technologies
 - react, redux/react-redux, react-router-dom, react-helmet